aditidpk/Crack-the-Covid-19-Crisis-Chatbot/README.md

 - After creating intents go to the Dialog tab and click Create to create a dialog.
 - Welcome and Anything else nodes come by default.
 The Welcome node is for the opening message, the Anything else node is for the unhandled text input.
 - Now you can test your chat bot by clicking the upper right conversation icon.
+- We can add as much entities and intents as required, also with the help of webhooks we can even connect to different API's for dynamic data like number of cases in a country or any indian state.
 ## Creating and Configuring Node-RED instance:
 - Create an instance of Node-RED and name the instance as you want then create it.
 It can take up to 5 minutes for the instance to be ready.
 - When you see the Running state click on Visit App URL.